Log in

 The nomination should respond to the criteria for the Award you have in mind and should highlight relevant aspects of the career and accomplishments of the candidate(s).
 The information provided should include testimonials from several people who have direct knowledge of the career and accomplishments of the candidate.
 The strength of a nomination increases with the number and stature of people endorsing it.

 Please consult the complete list of the Senior Awards and their criteria, lists of past recipients, and nomination forms.
+If you have any questions or would like some assistance with a particular nomination, please email us.

 The CASI Alouette Award